-NORD gratefully acknowledges Andrew McAsey, NORD Editorial Intern from the University of Notre Dame, and Reed E. Pyeritz, MD, PhD, William Smilow Professor of Medicine & Professor of Genetics, Vice-chair for Academic Affairs, Department of Medicine, Senior Fellow, Leonard Davis Institute for Health Economics, Perelman School of Medicine at the University of Pennsylvania, Smilow Center for Translational Research, for assistance in the preparation of this report.
+NORD gratefully acknowledges Andrew McAsey, NORD Editorial Intern from the University of Notre Dame, and Reed E. Pyeritz, MD, PhD, William Smilow Professor of Medicine & Professor of Genetics, Department of Medicine, Perelman School of Medicine at the University of Pennsylvania, for assistance in the preparation of this report.

 HHT was first described by Henry Gawen Sutton in 1864.
 With similar symptoms to hemophilia the two diseases were differentiated by Henri Jules Louis Marie Rendu in 1896.
 William Osler connected the disease’s presence in families to establish it as an inherited disorder.
 In 1907 Frederick Parkes Weber continued the characterization of the disease, writing a report on a series of cases.
 In 1909, the name "hereditary hemorrhagic telangiectasia" was coined, but alternate names based on the scientists who first characterized it have also been commonly used.
 Since its first identification, HHT has been an underdiagnosed disease, affecting more than a million people worldwide.

 The symptoms associated with HHT vary from person to person.
 Differences in disease expression (phenotype) partially reflect the specific gene that is mutated in HHT.
 Some individuals may experience symptoms during infancy or early childhood; others may show few signs or symptoms until the thirties, forties or later in life.